-RE: OCR # 05-16-1207
+RE: OCR # 05-16-1220

-Dear Dr. Vollmer:
+Dear Mr. Lech:

-This is to advise you of the resolution of investigation of the above-referenced complaint against the Minot Public Schools (Minot) alleging discrimination on the basis of disability.
-The complaint alleged that:
+This is to advise you of the resolution of the above-referenced complaint investigation of the Jamestown Public School District #1 (District) alleging discrimination on the basis of disability.
+The complaint alleged that

-- The District's website is not accessible to students and adults with disabilities, including, but not limited to, vision impairments, print disabilities, physical impairments and hearing impairments.
-These web pages include the District's homepage, English Language Learners page, Department pages, and special services page. - 2) The District does not identify and provide notice of the District's Section 504 coordinator. - 3) The District's website does not identify and provide notice of the District's Section 504 procedures.
+- 1) The District's website is not accessible to students and adults with disabilities, including, but not limited to, vision impairments, print disabilities, hearing impairments, and physical impairments.
+These web pages include the District's homepage, Parent Information page, Services page, and Documents & Forms page. - 2) The District's website does not identify and provide notice of its designated Section 504 coordinator or Section 504 procedures.